I've spent half a century (yikes) writing for radio and print—mostly print. I hope to be still tapping the keys as I take my last breath.

 The first taste of captivity was a forced march to a PoW camp along a road that was lined with spikes on which were mounted the heads of decapitated Chinese.

 At first, prisoners of war were not treated really badly, says Urquhart, although the food was just rice filled with weevils.
-Then, he and others were taken to work on building between a railway Thailand and Burma.
+Then, he and others were taken to work on building between a railway between Thailand and Burma.

 Miserable Train Journey to Thailand